Skip to main content

 • Be enrolled as a full-time student (minimum of 12 credit hours) during the fall or spring semester prior to the semester you start your co-op.

-• EXCEPTION: The William States Lee College of Engineering allows both part-time and full-time students to participate in the Cooperative Education programs.
+• EXCEPTION: The Lee College of Engineering allows both part-time and full-time students to participate in the Cooperative Education programs.

 • Have completed 30 earned credit hours at UNC Charlotte before you begin working (12 as a transfer student).